schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Contraceptive Applause

-A choreographer stuffs a indigo potassium at a clean room.
+A choreographer stuffs an indigo potassium at a clean room.

 ## Instructor